AshuSriwastav07/Blog/README.md

 - **Profile Management:** Manage your user profile with ease. update your username, and view all your published blogs in one place, Edit your Blogs.

+- **Like and Comments:** Users can like the blog and write comments on it.

+- **Share Their Social Media Handels here:** Blog Write can share their social media account on their profile and others can connect with them.

 - **Real-Time Updates:** Stay up-to-date with real-time data synchronization powered by Firebase Firestore.
 Any changes in blogs or user data are instantly reflected across all devices.

 - **Optimized for Low-End Devices:** Post is built with performance in mind, making it an excellent choice for users with low-end devices.
 The application is optimized to minimize resource usage while maintaining a high level of functionality.